dwright37/dwright37.github.io/_pages/cv.md

   * Spring 2020: Teaching Assistant - Web Science
     * University of Copenhagen
     * Teaching assistant for web science course at University of Copenhagen.
-Duties involved designing the course project, moderating labe sessions, and grading the course project
+Duties involved designing the course project, moderating lab sessions, and grading the course project

   * Fall 2017: Teaching Assistant - Principles of Artificial Intelligence:
 Probabilistic Reasoning and Decision-Making